 Liquidating a partnership means terminating it.
-The liquidation process is a 4-step process, performed in sequential steps.
+Liquidation is a 4-step process performed in sequential steps.
 Each step requires a journal entry:

 Sell all noncash assets and realize a gain or a loss on the sale.

 Allocate the gain or loss to the partners in accordance with their income sharing ratios.